House Un-American Activities Committee: Whittaker Chambers and Alger Hiss

 On July 31, 1948, the committee heard testimony from Elizabeth Bentley, an American who had been working as a Soviet agent in New York.
 Among those whom she named as communists was Harry Dexter White, a senior U.S. Treasury department official.
 The committee subpoenaed Whittaker Chambers on August 3, 1948.
-Chambers, too, was a former Soviet spy, by then a senior editor of Time magazine.
+Chambers was also a Soviet spy that worked for the senior editor of Time magazine during that period.

 Chambers named more than a half dozen government officials including White as well as Alger Hiss (and Hiss' brother Donald).
 Most of these former officials refused to answer committee questions, citing the Fifth Amendment.
 White denied the allegations, and died of a heart attack a few days later.
 Hiss also denied all charges; doubts about his testimony though, especially those expressed by freshman Congressman Richard Nixon, led to further investigation that strongly suggested Hiss had made a number of false statements.

 Hiss challenged Chambers to repeat his charges outside a Congressional committee, which Chambers did.
 Hiss then sued for libel, leading Chambers to produce copies of State Department documents which he claimed Hiss had given him in 1938.
 Hiss denied this before a grand jury, was indicted for perjury, and subsequently convicted and imprisoned.

 The present-day House of Representatives website on HUAC states, "But in the 1990s, Soviet archives conclusively revealed that Hiss had been a spy on the Kremlin's payroll."
 However, in the 1990s, senior Soviet intelligence officials, after consulting their archive, stated they found nothing to support that theory.
 In 1995, the National Security Agency's Venona papers were alleged to have provided overwhelming evidence that Hiss was a spy, but the same evidence is also judged to be not only not overwhelming but entirely circumstantial.
 As a result, and also given how many documents remain classified, it is unlikely that a truly conclusive answer will ever be reached.

 Ku Klux Klan (KKK)

 In 1965, Klan violence prompted President Lyndon B. Johnson and Georgia congressman Charles L. Weltner to call for a congressional probe of the Ku Klux Klan.
 The resulting investigation resulted in numerous Klansmen remaining silent and giving evasive answers.
 The House of Representatives voted to cite seven Klan leaders, including Robert Shelton, for contempt of Congress for refusing to turn over Klan records.
 Shelton was found guilty and sentenced to one year in prison plus a $1,000 fine.
 Following his conviction, three other Klan leaders, Robert Scoggin, Bob Jones, and Calvin Craig, pleaded guilty.
 Scoggin and Jones were each sentenced to one year in prison, while Craig was fined $1,000.
-The charges against Marshall Kornegay, Robert Hudgins, and George Dorsett, were later dropped.
+The charges against Marshall Kornegay, Robert Hudgins, and George Dorsett were later dropped.